 Suppliers have been encouraged to raise any issues or concerns with Roche and Roche has made it clear that it is prepared to agree corrective action plans with them and support them in the implementation of those plans.

-A risk management framework is also maintained that includes a dedicated Modern Slavery Risk Register.
-This framework, along with the register, is subject to independent review at least annually, or where there is a significant event or change in operations.
+A risk management framework is maintained that includes a dedicated Modern Slavery Risk Register.
+This framework, along with the register, is subject to independent review at least annually, or where there is a significant event or change in operations or legislation.